OpenNebula/docs/source/administration/references/oned_conf.rst

 -  ``KEEPALIVE_MAX_CONN``: Maximum number of RPCs that the server will execute on a single connection
 -  ``TIMEOUT``: Maximum time in seconds the server will wait for the client to do anything while processing an RPC
 -  ``RPC_LOG``: Create a separated log file for xml-rpc requests, in /var/log/one/one_xmlrpc.log.
+-  ``MESSAGE_SIZE``: Buffer size in bytes for XML-RPC responses.
+Only relevant for federation slave zones.

 .. code::